docker-training/orchestration-workshop-net/README.md

-# Intorduction
+# Introduction
-This is a port of Jerome Petazzo's Docker Coins Workshop to .NET
+This is a port of Jerome Petazzo's Docker Coins Workshop to .NET Core and Windows Server Containers.